Common Sense Media Review

 Families can talk about the violence in Green Book.
 What effect does it have?
 What does it mean for the story?
 What's the impact of media violence on kids?

 How does the movie address and handle the topics of race and segregation?
 What about class?
-How does Dr. Shirley defy others' prejudices and expectations?
+Do you agree with this approach?

-Some have criticized the movie for the fact that, despite the title, it focuses more on Tony's life than Dr. Shirley's.
-And some of Dr. Shirley's relatives have taken issue with how he's portrayed in the film.
-Why do you think filmmakers might choose to alter facts when making a movie?
+The movie focuses more on Tony's life than on Dr. Shirley's, and some of Dr. Shirley's relatives in real life have taken issue with how he's portrayed in the film.
+What do you think of the filmmaker's choices?
 How can you find out more about what happened?

 How have things changed since the movie's 1960s setting?
 How haven't they?